caitlinnaylor/caitlinnaylor/README.md

 - 👋 Hi, I’m @caitlinnaylor
-- 🌱 I’m currently a student from NZ, going to study computer science
+- 🌱 I’m currently a high schoool student from NZ
+- I'll be studying computer science at Uni next year
+- My favourite part of computer science is programming
+- I also really love any type of art - design, painting, printmaking etc.

 <!---
 caitlinnaylor/caitlinnaylor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.